ELI LILLY (LLY)

 $2,200,000

-Non-audit fees (tax fees of $1.4M plus other advisory fees of $0.8M = $2.2M) represent approximately 12.6% of audit fees ($17.4M), which is well below the 50% threshold that would raise independence concerns; EY is a Big 4 firm appropriate for a company of Lilly's size and complexity; auditor tenure is not explicitly disclosed in the proxy so the tenure trigger cannot be applied, and no material financial restatements were identified.
+Non-audit fees (tax fees of $1.4M plus audit-related fees of $0.8M equals $2.2M) represent approximately 12.6% of core audit fees ($17.4M), well below the 50% threshold that would trigger a concern about auditor independence; EY is a Big 4 firm fully appropriate for a company of Lilly's size and complexity; auditor tenure was not disclosed in the filing so the tenure trigger cannot fire; and no material financial restatements were identified.

 Stockholder Proposals